 Waterfall at Falls Park, SD

 Final Thoughts and Reflections

 I thank God that I was able to create some treasured memories for our family.
 I am also thankful that He delivered us safely there and back with no injuries or illnesses.

 The 75 year reunion of the Annual Sturgis Rally was near the time of our visit.
 We originally planned our visit for the first week of August but moved our trip one week sooner to be relieved of the anticipated crowds.
 However, we saw groups of bikers at our hotel in Sioux City and all along I-29 and I-90.

-As I write this a week after our visit, the top three most memorable and enjoyable moments as expressed by our children are:
+The top three most memorable and enjoyable moments as expressed by our children were: